hotmule/Lastik/README.md

 Kotlin Multiplatform + Jetpack Compose for Desktop pet project, based on www.last.fm/api (in development)

 ### Currently supported platforms
-- Android - priority
+- Android - primary
-- Desktop - as a Proof of Concept
+- Desktop - not for use, only as a Proof of Concept

 ### Used libraries